datacamp-content/courses-introduction-to-shell/chapter2.md

 it makes it easy for you to do things over again.
 If you run some commands,
 you can then press the up-arrow key to cycle back through them.
-You can also use the left and right arrow keys and the delete key to edit them, and then press the return key to run the modified the command.
+You can also use the left and right arrow keys and the delete key to edit them.
+Pressing return will then run the modified command.

 FIXME: insert short clip here of running commands, cycling back through them, and re-running.

-If you want an overview of what you have done recently, the `history` command will print a list.
+Even better, `history` will print a list of commands you have run recently.
-Each command is preceded by a serial number, which makes it easy to re-run a particular command: just type `!55` to re-run the 55th command in your history.
+Each one is preceded by a serial number to make it easy to re-run particular commands: just type `!55` to re-run the 55th command in your history.
 You can also re-run a command by typing an exclamation mark followed by the command's name, such as `!head` or `!cut`,